Fall 2021 semester

 Support on the Academic Success Centre website - Many resources are available on the ASC website to help you with citations, writing structure, study strategies and exam tips etc.

-Supplemental instruction - SIs will continue to offer support through Blackboard.
-If you need help connecting please email email@example.com
+Supplemental instruction - SIs offers support through Blackboard.
+If you need help connecting, please email email@example.com

 Drop-in support - Drop-in sessions are discontinued until further notice.